-In a massive competitive survival shooter like PlayerUnknown's Battlegrounds, you want to be as well-prepared as possible when entering the multiplayer madness.
+In a massive competitive survival shooter like PlayerUnknown's Battlegrounds, you want to be as well-prepared as possible when entering the maddening, multiplayer battle arena action.

 That includes knowing where to find all the best weapons, equipment and survival tips, but also how to make sure something as basic as your graphical settings are tuned to max potential.

-And not only does it ensure that you stay in the right, playable range of FPS at all times, guaranteeing you no momentary loss of character control, but tuning shadows and foliage can generally improve your field of vision (FOV) and make it easier for you to spot enemies.
+The right graphic setup can maximize your ability to survive in PlayerUnknown's Battlegrounds quite a lot.
+Not only does it ensure that you stay in a playable range of FPS at all times, guaranteeing you no momentary loss of control, but tuning shadows and foliage can improve your field of vision (FOV) and make it easier for you to spot enemies.

 Tip 1.
 Go Easy On The Shadows